IBM/car-auction-network-fabric-node-sdk/README.md

 ![packageFile](/docs/registerUser.gif)

-Now that we have generated our client side certificates, and stored them in `htc-key-store`, we need to register our application so that the network recongnizes it.
+Now that we have generated our client side certificates, and stored them in `htc-key-store`, we need to register our application so that the network recognizes it.

 Open `registerUser.js` in the editor of your choice.
 On line 42, we can see a new instance of the Fabric_ca_client being created.
 We can simply copy our existing instance from `enrollAdmin.js`.
 This is